palantir/foundry-platform-python/docs/v2/Ontologies/Attachment.md

 # bytes | Body of the request
 body = None
-# ContentLength | The size in bytes of the file content being uploaded.
+# Long | The size in bytes of the file content being uploaded.
 content_length = None
-# ContentType | The media type of the file being uploaded.
+# str | The media type of the file being uploaded.
 content_type = None
-# Filename | The name of the file being uploaded.
+# str | The name of the file being uploaded.
 filename = "My Image.jpeg"